rivue/Gamified-Study-Tool/README.md

         - eventually look into custom api / llm specifically designed for education or review or whatever
         - *possibly* add a slider to each course based on how lenient the course creator wants the fuzzy string matcher to be (for misspelled words)
         - only fetch most 30 recent factoids, or summary of factoids or something when doing room generation
-        - add a small button at the end to make password visible
         - center "Courses" text in create screen

     game page: